AZHARULLAH/Libra/README.md

-The application is hosted @ http://libra0.herokuapp.com and http://www.azharullah.byethost7.com
+The application is hosted @ http://libra0.herokuapp.com

 Libra is one place online destination where you can compare price deals of a product from different online shopping sites and buy them directly.
 At present Libra supports comparision of a product from only Amazon and Flipkart.
 This is under development and when complete we can compare any two or more online shopping sites.
 This website is developed mainly as a project to qualify SV.CO application process.